eevee/eev.ee/pages/projects.markdown

 ## Twitter bots

-Haven't gotten around to publishing code for these, yet.
+Haven't gotten around to publishing code for most of these, yet.

+* [**@calloutbot**](https://twitter.com/calloutbot): Warns you about the dangers of that person you kind of know, based on evidence that is definitely real and exists.

+    Hosted on [Cheap Bots Done Quick](http://cheapbotsdonequick.com/).
+The [Tracery source](http://cheapbotsdonequick.com/source/calloutbot) is available, but don't look — it'll spoil the magic.

 * [**@perlin\_noise**](https://twitter.com/perlin_noise): Tweets Perlin noise in a variety of forms: plain text, block drawing text, emoji, and the occasional image or animated GIF.